kazuki-sf/emoCAPTCHA/README.md

 ## emoCAPTCHA

+This project is a CAPTCHA-like authentication system where the user is shown an emoji and must mimic the same facial expression in front of their camera to pass the verification.

-Photo-based emoji CAPTCHA built with Next.js 15, React 19, and Tailwind CSS.
-Users match a random emoji by making the facial expression and taking a selfie.
+Built with Next.js 15, React 19, and Tailwind CSS.
 Scoring supports two engines:

 - On-device (MediaPipe Tasks Vision) — private and fast, no network calls
 - Cloud (OpenAI Vision) — simple and robust; requires `OPENAI_API_KEY`